apache/sedona/docs/community/vote.md

 ## Check files manually

-1. Check if the downloaded files have the correct version: `{{ sedona.current_version }}`
+1. Check if the downloaded files have the correct version: `{{ sedona.next_version }}`

-2. Unzip the downloaded `apache-sedona-{{ sedona.current_version }}-src.tar.gz` file, and check if DISCLAIMER and NOTICE files and included and up to date.
+2. Unzip the downloaded `apache-sedona-{{ sedona.next_version }}-src.tar.gz` file, and check if DISCLAIMER and NOTICE files and included and up to date.

 ## Compile the project from source